- Community planning

 - Related sites

-Attend our open houses and give feedback on the comprehensive District Map Amendment proposed for Montgomery County: April 22, 24, 29, May 1, 5 and 6.
+There is still time to give feedback on the comprehensive District Map Amendment proposed for Montgomery County.
 Learn more

 Check out the Spring 2014 Semi-Annual Report (pdf, 3.5 MB).